Five Fabulous Fall Recipes

 This pie keeps well and is excellent for breakfast or dessert the next day.
 As a short cut, you can use a pre-made pie crust too (my favorite being Trader Joe’s frozen pie crusts).
 See recipe here.

-Happy Tuesday and sending happy wishes your way!
+Happy Tuesday and I am sending warm wishes your way!

 If you enjoy this post, please share on Pinterest.